VictoriaMetrics/VictoriaMetrics/docs/url-examples.md

 * [How to send data from opentsdb compatible agents](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-send-data-from-opentsdb-compatible-agents)

-**Writes data with Graphite plaintext protocol to local VictoriaMetrics using nc**
+**How to write data with Graphite plaintext protocol to VictoriaMetrics**

-Enable Graphite receiver in VictoriaMetrics by setting -graphiteListenAddr command line flag
+Enable Graphite receiver in VictoriaMetrics by setting `-graphiteListenAddr` command-line flag.

 Single:
 ```bash